Vinz2008/C./README.md

 - [ ] Add a custom file written in cpoint to do complex builds (like build.rs or build.zig) (it could give infos using the stdout like rust does)
 - [ ] Make declarations private with private keyword (it will just be passed by the lexer) or even blocks (pass private blocks in the same way as mod blocks in imports)
 - [x] Only generate the externs when functions are called
+- [ ] Make import work on struct templates (copy the functions instead of generating externs) (see test21.cpoint)

 ## Benchmarks compared to other languages